-Santa Cruz has been the home of artists, college students, hippies, surfers and sailors for many years.
+Santa Cruz, California has been the home of artists, college students, hippies, surfers and sailors for many years.
 More recently, high tech companies joined other local businesses like Odwalla (the fresh juice people), and the infusion of money fueled a downtown renovation much needed after the 1989 Loma Prieta earthquake.

 The most important thing to know about Santa Cruz: It probably isn't what you think it is (no matter what you think).
 Its reputation as a beach town and surfing magnet is well known, but it's also home to a renowned contemporary music festival and plenty of other interesting things to do.